 - Strategy #2 shows Anne's potential tax savings if she gives five years’ of charitable contributions in this high-income year.
 By giving the full amount in appreciated securities from her taxable account, Anne eliminates the capital gains tax and benefits from significant income tax savings.
 If she uses a donor-advised fund, these assets may grow over time—tax-free—and increase her charitable impact.

-In 2019 we have experienced some strong stock market returns.
+- We have experienced some strong stock market returns over the last two years (the S&P 500 Index is up 42% since January 1, 2020) .
 You may want to consider taking advantage of these gains by donating appreciated securities to your DAF.

 4. Utilize Your IRA

 If you’re a retiree over the age of 70, you might consider transferring money from your IRA to a qualifying charity.
-These distributions can be a tax-efficient way of meeting any required minimum distribution.
+These distributions can be a tax-efficient way of meeting any required minimum distributions (RMDs).
 Additionally, there’s no need to itemize your deductions in order to benefit.

 According to the National Association of Enrolled Agents, you may distribute up to $100,000 per year per taxpayer.
 This increases to an acceptable $200,000 for married couples if you both have IRAs.2 Although this strategy has existed for some time, it only recently became a part of the permanent tax code.